zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/meetings.md

 ### What are the best alternatives to Zoom for remote meetings?

 While GitLab uses Zoom as the primary video platform for communications, others may prefer different tools.
 Some popular Zoom alternatives are:

 - WebEx
 - MS Teams
 - Skype

-## A Conversation with Sid on Meeting preparation and efficiency

-{{< youtube "nn1Mjh7j-1I" >}}

-In the above [video interview](https://www.youtube.com/watch?v=nn1Mjh7j-1I) between GitLab co-founder and CEO [Sid Sijbrandij](https://twitter.com/sytses) and [CEO Shadow Nikki Silverberg](https://gitlab.com/nikkiroth), the two talk through how Sid prepares for and operates in a full day of meetings.
-Sid also talks through how he uses the points above to make meetings at GitLab and his day efficient.

 ## GitLab Knowledge Assessment: All-Remote Meetings